-Managing Organizational Resources is the ability to understand and effectively manage organizational resources (e.g., people, materials, assets, budgets).
-This is demonstrated through measurement, planning and control of resources to maximize results.
+Managing Organizational Resources is the ability to understand and effectively provide overall management of organizational resources (e.g., people, materials, assets, budgets).
+This is demonstrated through ensuring measurement, planning and control of resources and processes are in place to maximize results.
 It requires an evaluation of qualitative (e.g., client satisfaction) and quantitative (e.g., service costs) needs.